olivermaerz/deep-learning-etc/edge-computing-fastai-raspberrypi.md

 This is work in progress ...

 # Edge computing with fast.ai v1.
-Setting up fast.ai and PyTorch on a Raspberry Pi 3
+Setting up fast.ai with Python 3.7 and PyTorch on a Raspberry Pi 3

 ## Install Python 3.7